MalinPolina/boot2root/bonus/writeup_sql.md

 After some research, we found this version is vulnerable.
 The suEXEC vulnerability is a path traversal.
 We can do a symlink with / and a php page to access a files the user www-data can read

+Path checking code design error, subdirectory entry is determined via strncmp(), i.e. in addition to the directory "/var/www/html" described in the configuration, the check will also be successful for "/var/www/html_backup" or "/var/www/htmleditor".

 We can found an exploit here : exploit-db.com/exploits/27397

 We can exploit it by uploading a PHP page (with a SQL request in phpmyadmin like in the writeup2)